 Each piece of equipment offers something a little different.
 Depending on your personal preferences and willingness to challenge yourselves, any of these machines can offer tremendous benefits.

-This article will provide you complete guide regarding how recumbent bikes benefit you and what muscles it works on.
+In this article, I will provide you a complete guide regarding how recumbent cycling benefits you and what muscles it works on.

 What is a Recumbent Bike?

 Cycling a recumbent bike offers you a great cardio workout that is smooth and easy on your body.
 Thus it is the choice of many fitness freaks.
-Recumbent Bike is a stationary exercise bike with a bucket seat and a backrest.
+A recumbent bike is a stationary exercise bike with a bucket seat and a backrest.

 Difference Between the Recumbent and Upright Bikes